mitesh-vasa/Automobile_dataset_DL/README.md

 # Automobile_dataset_DL
-It is a ML regression model with Deep Learning
+Thos is a ML regression model with Deep Learning